precup/bimon/README.md

 - `update [-f/--force] [-n N] [CUT_REV]` - Fetch, compile, and cache missing commits, working back from `CUT_REV` until it hits config.py's `START_REV`. `CUT_REV` defaults to the latest commit.
 If `-f` is provided, uncommitted changes in the workspace directory will be discarded instead of preventing the update.
 If `-n` is provided, only 1 in every `N` commits will be compiled and cached.
 - `bisect [-d/--discard] [-c/--cached-only] [PROJECT]` - Bisect history to find a regression's commit.
 Enters an interactive mode detailed below. `PROJECT` may be the root folder of the project or the path of a `project.godot` file.
 If no project is provided, the Project Manager will be launched.
 - `extract REV [FILE_PATH]` - Extracts the binary for the commit for the provided revision name `REV` to `FILE_PATH`.
 If `FILE_PATH` is not provided, the commit SHA is used instead.
 Exits 2 if that commit isn't present in the cache.
-- `purge` - Delete any uncompressed binaries that are also present in compressed form.
+- `clean` - Delete any uncompressed binaries that are also present in compressed form.
 These may have been littered around if BiMon encounters an error or is forced to close while working, or the `extract` command is used.
 - `help` - Show this info.

 Plumbing commands (usually handled by `update`):